-That prayer will not change the divine plan and purpose is very true; yet praver does change something; it changes man, the one who prays.
-To "pray without ceasing" is to be constantly changed from not always answer our prayers in the likeness of self into the similitude of the divine.
+That prayer will not change the divine plan and purpose is very true; yet prayer does change something; it changes man, the one who prays.
+To "pray without ceasing" is to be constantly changed from the likeness of self into the similitude of the divine.